Urs Fischer (artist): Exhibitions

 Fischer's installations and sculptures have been exhibited in some group exhibitions and biennales worldwide, including Manifesta 3 and the Venice Biennale in 2003, 2007, and 2011.
 His solo exhibition at the Kunsthaus Zürich in 2004, titled "Kir Royal," was his first large-scale solo museum exhibition.
 Recent major exhibitions include "Not My House Not My Fire," Espace 315, Centre Pompidou, Paris (2004); "Mary Poppins," Blaffer Gallery, Art Museum of the University of Houston, Houston, Texas (2006); "Urs Fischer: Marguerite de Ponty," New Museum of Contemporary Art, New York (2009–10); "Skinny Sunrise", Kunsthalle Wien, Vienna (2012); "Madame Fisscher," Palazzo Grassi, Venice (2012); "Urs Fischer," Museum of Contemporary Art, Los Angeles (2013); and "YES," Deste Foundation Project Space, Hydra, Greece (2013); “Play,” Gagosian West 21st Street, New York, 2018, “Maybe,” The Modern Institute, Glasgow (2018); “Dasha,” Gagosian, Davies Street, London (2018); “Big Clay #4 and 2 Tuscan Men,” Piazza della Signoria, Florence (2017); “The Public & the Private,” Legion of Honour Museum, San Francisco (2017); “SIRENS,” Galerie Max Hetzler (2019); and “Images,” Gagosian, Beverly Hills (2019).

 In April 2022, Fischer opened his first institutional exhibition in Latin America at the Museo Jumex in Mexico City.
 New candle works created for the exhibition features artists Spencer Sweeney, Kembra Pfahler, art dealer Esthella Provas, and founder Eugenio López Alonso.
 The exhibition was curated by Francesco Bonami.
 He won the GNMH AWARD in 2016.

 Critical response

 A 2009 New Yorker profile said, “Fischer’s own art, like Fischer himself, is highly memorable but hard to pin down.”
 The New York Times highlighted the forward-thinking nature of his work: “Implicitly Duchampian yet marvelously experiential, these pieces have seemed to signal the end of installation art, like monochrome paintings sometimes seem to forewarn the end of painting.”

 Personal life

 Since the early 2000s and as of 2019, Fischer has been living in a 1920s home in the Solano Canyon neighborhood of Los Angeles.
 He previously also lived in New York's Greenwich Village.

 Fischer was in a relationship with Cassandra MacLeod and a daughter was born of the relationship.

 In late 2014, Fischer married Tara Subkoff.
+Fischer and Subkoff share a daughter, Grace.
 They divorced in 2016.